-Q: During the construction period, if property owners have concerns, how can I address them?
+Q: If I have concerns during the construction period, how can I address them?

 A: The best way to address any concerns regarding construction is to contact engineering@townofriverview.ca or call 387-2030 where you will be directed to your street's local improvement project manager.